Get

 5. Vaccinations and Other Paperwork

 If you plan on traveling by plane, you may need to provide a health certificate or proof of vaccination to be allowed to board.
-If you’re planning to fly internationally, start investigating which documents may be required well ahead of time since there are special requirements that can take a bit of time to complete.
-Have a plan for finding veterinary help at each stage in your journey just in case your cat gets sick or is injured while you’re away from home.
+If you’re planning to fly internationally, start investigating the documents required in the countries you’re planning to visit well ahead of time, since there are special requirements that can take time to complete.
+Have a plan for finding veterinary help at each stage in your journey, just in case your cat gets sick or is injured while you’re away from home.

 6. Airline, Train, and Hotel Requirements